Admission degree-seeking students

 In Germany, access to studies as a degree-seeking student is strictly regulated by law.
 Here are the current regulations in brief:

-• To qualify for a bachelor’s degree programme, every applicant needs a higher education entrance qualification (Abitur or equivalent).
-This school-leaving certification must have been completed in specific subjects that correspond to the intended university degree programme.
-In some cases, we require university experience for admission to bachelor's degree programmes (see info on school-leaving certificate below).
+• To qualify for a bachelor’s degree program, every applicant needs a higher education entrance qualification (Abitur or equivalent).
+This school-leaving certification must have been completed in specific subjects that correspond to the intended university degree program.
+In some cases, we require university experience for admission to bachelor's degree programs (see info on school-leaving certificate below).

-• For master's degree programmes, previous studies must qualify you for the focal area chosen.
+• For master's degree programs, previous studies must qualify you for the focal area chosen.

 • Foreign certificates need to be certified by an appropriate agency.